j5pr/tournament-bracket-generator/README.md

 6. I want to input scores for each game, and have the bracket updated accordingly
 7. I want to be able to save my tournament to file (if I so choose)
 8. I want to be able to be able to load my tournament from file (if I so choose)

+### Instructions for Grader
+- You can generate the first required action related to the user story "adding multiple Xs to a Y" by clicking the "+" button in the Team Manager sidebar once the application is running.
+- You can generate the second required action related to the user story "adding multiple Xs to a Y" by selecting a team in the team list, and clicking the "-" button in the Team Manager.
+- You can locate my visual component by looking at the splash screen, which is an image displayed for at least 2500ms when the application is first run, before the main window is available.
+- You can save the state of my application by clicking the "Save" button in the File menu, which can be found in the menu bar of the main window.
+- You can reload the state of my application by clicking the "Load" button in the File menu, which can be found in the menu bar of the main window.